the-useless-one/pywerview/README.md

         invoke-checklocaladminaccess
                             Checks if the given user has local admin access on the given host
+        get-netprocess      This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process
+        get-userevent       This function will execute the 'Select * from Win32_Process' WMI query to a given host for a list of executed process
-        invoke-userhunter   Finds which machines domain users are logged into
+        invoke-userhunter   Finds which machines domain users are logged into invoke-processhunter
+                            Searches machinesfor processes with specific name, or ran by specific users
+        invoke-eventhunter  Searches machinesfor events with specific name, or ran by specific users

 Take a look at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see a more detailed usage of every command.